Switch Plan is rated 4.0/5 on Trustpilot

 When transitioning to a new supplier, your complaint may be rendered irrelevant.
 However, if it still pertains to the supply that they have taken over, and still affects you as their new customer, you will have to raise the complaint again with the new supplier.
 If they do not resolve your complaint within 8 weeks, the matter can be taken to the Energy Ombudsman.

-I’m not sure who my supplier is.
-What should I do?
+What if I’m not sure who my supplier is?

 You can find your Distribution Network Operator in this table: